Sifie06/Student-Ranking-System/README.md

-Copy the URL and clone it to your local machine.
+Copy the URL and clone it to your local machine or Download it as a zip file